rockballslab/vps-secure/README.md

 ---

-## :shield: Why choose this script?
+## :shield: What makes this script different?

 A bare or default-configured server is an easy target — visible and attackable within minutes.